mit-han-lab/iccad-tinyml-open/README.md

 ### Peak Detection with Standard Deviation
 The `factor` parameter scales the standard deviation of the waveform to obtain the peak detection value.
 It is defined by a simple equation `peak_detection_value = waveform.std() * 2.0`.
 Points in the waveform that are bigger than this value are recongized as peaks.
-The average number of peaks for different labels is shown:
+The average number of peaks for different labels are shown:
 ![viz_overall](figures/viz_overall.jpg)

 ### Peak Separation via Decision Boundary